 Introduction

 An example of this challenge arises where the safety of the customer is of concern in the clinical relationships supported by a healthcare system.
-‘Safety I’ can be defined as the absence of failure to follow existing policies and practices according to normative role definitions aka ‘doing things right’.
-Suzette Woodward distinguished this from ‘Safety II’, defined as “the ability to succeed under varying conditions so that the number of intended and acceptable outcomes is as high as possible” (Woodward 2020: p43) aka ‘doing the right thing’.[2]
+‘Safety I’ can be defined as the absence of failure to follow existing policies and practices according to normative role definitions aka ‘doing things right’ according to the red box in Figure 1.
+‘Safety I’ may thus be provided by the deterministic closures delivered by the cybernetic vertical approach to an organization’s behaviors.
+Suzette Woodward distinguished this from ‘Safety II’, defined as “the ability to succeed under varying conditions so that the number of intended and acceptable outcomes is as high as possible” (Woodward 2020: p43) aka ‘doing the right thing’ in relation to the black box in Figure 1.[2]
 Safety II includes the double task considerations of Safety I, but requires the role to be understood as an edge role in which there is a doubling of these double task considerations: the Safety I considerations have to be derived from how Safety II is to be achieved.[3]

-Corporations as living systems
+Corporations as symbionts qua living systems

-- A relational asymmetry between the way the corporation defines its products and services and the way customers actually experience the use of its products and services within their contexts of use.
+- A relational ‘cut’ between the way the symbiont defines solutions and the way customers actually experience the use of those solutions within their contexts of use.

 The example of the TEF framework

-Figure 1 shows the Transforming Experience Framework (TEF) that uses socio-technical open systems thinking (Long 2016).
+Figure 2 shows the Transforming Experience Framework (TEF) that uses socio-technical open systems thinking (Long 2016).
 The approach centers on what we are referring to as a normative role, defined as the overlap between the experiences of being a person, being in a system and being in context.
 The definition of role here is normative because its existence is to serve the purpose of the system as defined by its leadership.[9]
-To the extent that this purpose is dynamic, the TEF framework approaches this in terms of adaptive leadership and followership that is external to the definition of role itself:
+To the extent that this purpose is dynamic, the TEF framework approaches this in terms of adaptive leadership and followership that is external to the definition of the role itself:

-Figure 1: Adapted from The Transforming Experience Framework (TEF) (Long 2016: figure 1.1, p5)
+Figure 2: Adapted from The Transforming Experience Framework (TEF) (Long 2016: figure 1.1, p5)

 “The TEF framework centres round role because it is within roles that decisions can be made and actions taken.
 Persons take up roles and act from within their constraints – both explicit and tacit or implicit.
 However, the traditional egocentric way of seeing persons at the centre of all things can be challenged through the framework.
 The challenge comes from looking not from the “inside out” (person to group), but from the “outside in” (seeing the group and context first).”(Long 2016: p5)

-The definition of the source of this connectedness is that from which connectedness originates or can be obtained, by means of which energy or a particular component enters a system.
+The definition of the source of this framing is that from which connectedness originates or can be obtained, by means of which energy or a particular component enters a system.
 In considering the source of this connectedness, the TEF description goes on to say:

 “In terms of spiritual source, God, a deity, or even natural forces (e.g., Gaia) may be the source.
 In more secular terms, source may come from an overall purpose beyond individual egos – a communal purpose or a historical, cultural dynamic.”
 (Long 2016: p9)

-The reference to integral theory in Figure 1 thus adds the ‘individual-collective’ distinction to the ‘inside-outside’ distinction, spanning all four of Ken Wilber’s quadrants[10].
+The reference to integral theory in Figure 2 thus adds the ‘individual-collective’ distinction to the ‘inside-outside’ distinction, spanning all four of Ken Wilber’s quadrants[10].

 Adopting a living system approach

-Figure 2: A modified TEF centered on the system per se as a living system
+Figure 3: A modified TEF centered on the system per se as a living system

 This extends the three-way distinction between person, system and context to add what is on either side of the ‘cut’ in each case[11]:

-- Person – the epistemic asymmetry between a particular (localized) way of embodying and a (non-localized) way of espousing, corresponding to the distinction between a theory-in-use as distinct from an espoused theory.
+- Person – the epistemic ‘cut’ between a particular (localized) way of taking up a role and a (non-localized) way of espousing the nature of that role, corresponding to the distinction between a theory-in-use as distinct from an espoused theory.

-On the basis of these three asymmetries, we can relate each of the four causes to ways of describing a corporation in terms of its capabilities (the ‘what’ material cause), operations(the ‘who-for-whom’ efficient cause), organization (the ‘how’ formal cause) and strategy (the ‘why’ final cause), each cause corresponding to a corner of the quadripod shown in Figure 3[12]. (‘What’, ‘how’, ‘who/m’ and ‘why’ are used as shorthand references to the four causes.)
-Table 2 shows how the distinctions in Table 1 are applied to each of the causes:
+On the basis of these three ‘cuts’, we can relate each of the four causes to ways of describing a symbiont in terms of its capabilities (the material cause), operations (the efficient cause), organization (the formal cause) and strategy (the final cause), strategy here understood as its way of creating value sustainably in its environment[12].
+Each cause corresponds to a corner of the quadripod shown in Figure 4, Table 2 showing how the distinctions in Table 1 apply to each of the causes:

-Table 2: The quadripod for the corporation as a living system
+Table 2: The quadripod for the symbiont

-Figure 3: The quadripod for the corporation as a living system
+Figure 4: The quadripod for the symbiont

-Here, then, is a way of describing the tension between the normative and edge definitions of a role as a general property of all roles defined by a corporation that is competing within a turbulent environment.
-At the level of the individual thinking about their role, ‘person’, ‘system’ and ‘context’ become the three consistencies of the quadripod, ‘person’ representing an architectural consistency holding the epistemic constant, ‘system’ representing the internalist consistency holding the relational constant, and ‘context’ representing the externalist consistency holding the ontic constant.
-The doubling of the double task thus involves relating these different consistencies across different individuals.
-Whether or not this is possible, enabling both roles to be adaptive, depends on the strategy ceiling of the corporation[13].
-The next blog addresses the way different levels of strategy ceiling reflect different ways of establishing the relationship to governance to an external authority.
+Here, then, is a way of describing the tension between the normative and edge definitions of a role as a general property of all roles defined by a symbiont that is competing within a turbulent environment.
+At the level of the individual thinking about their role, the three consistencies of the quadripod become ‘responsibilities’ reflecting an ‘architectural’ consistency holding the epistemic ‘cut’ constant, ‘accountabilities’ reflecting an ‘internalist’ consistency holding the relational ‘cut’ constant, and ‘value-creating relationships’ reflecting the ‘externalist’ consistency holding the ontic ‘cut’ constant.

 Notes

-[1] This will involve making a structural distinction between a normative role and an ‘edge role’ – while the normative role presents the individual with Harold Bridger’s double task of holding the tension between the personal and the normative role (Bridger 1990), the ‘edge role’ doubles this double task in also having to hold the tension between the interests of the organization per se and those of its customers.
+[1] This will involve making a structural distinction between a vertical normative role and an horizontal ‘edge role’ – while the normative role presents the individual with Harold Bridger’s double task of holding the tension between the personal and the normative role (Bridger 1990), the ‘edge role’ doubles this double task in also having to hold the tension between the interests of the organization per se and those of its customers.

 [2] The issue of when ‘doing things right’ is not ‘doing the right thing’ is pursued further in the Ethical Dilemmas blog.